AustinWise/austinwise.github.com/_posts/2015-08-16-spooky-csharp-at-a-distance.markdown

 By adding the sub class, the member on the base class is now marked as `newslot`, `virtual`, and `final`.
-The `newslot` and `virtual` keywords make this method appear in the V-Table so that it can take part in dynamic dispatch, but the `final` keyword makes the member respect the CSharp code's wish to make this member non-overrideable.
+The `newslot` and `virtual` keywords make this method appear in the V-Table so that it can take part in dynamic dispatch, but the `final` keyword makes the member respect the C# code's wish to make this member non-overrideable.
 These contradictory attributes are reminiscent of how a static class in C# is implemented by marking the class as both `sealed` and `abstract`.

 ### Cross Assembly Inheritence

-After seeing how the CSharp compiler implements interfaces on non-virtual methods when both the base class and sub class live in the same assembly, the obvious question to ask is how this works when the base class is in a different assembly.
+After seeing how the C# compiler implements interfaces on non-virtual methods when both the base class and sub class live in the same assembly, the obvious question to ask is how this works when the base class is in a different assembly.
 Surely the other assembly is not modified, yet this scenario works.
-The code that the CSharp compiler generates in this case is roughly equivalent to explicitly implementing the interface and forwarding the call to the base class:
+The code that the C# compiler generates in this case is roughly equivalent to explicitly implementing the interface and forwarding the call to the base class:

 {% highlight csharp %}